Syrian pound: Exchange rate

 The black-market rate fell to LS 950 on 2 December 2019, another 25% decrease, while the official rate set by the central bank was LS 434 = US$1.

 On 13 January 2020, the currency deteriorated further, as more than LS 1,000 was traded for US$1 in the black market, despite being valued at LS 434 = US$1 by the Syrian Central Bank.
 During the COVID-19 pandemic in Syria, the Syrian pound continued to fall against the U.S. dollar in the black market, where US$1 equaled more than LS 1,600 in May 2020.
 A month later, the Syrian pound passed LS 2,000 against the dollar, and a few days later, it passed LS 3,000 against the dollar.

 Upon the implementation of the U.S. sanctions related to the Caesar Act, anti-government local authorities in Idlib Governorate adopted the Turkish lira in place of the plummeting Syrian pound.
 Turkish lira has also replaced Syrian pound in other Turkish occupied areas of northern Syria, such as Afrin and Jarablus.

-On 3 March 2021, the Syrian pound hit a new record low on the black market, where US$1 bought LS 4,000, affected by a new low of Lebanese pound which hit LL 10,000 to the dollar.
-By June 2021, the Syrian pound was around LS 3,150 to the dollar.

-On 31 December 2022, the Syrian pound hit a new record low again on the black market, where US$1 bought LS 7150, decreasing 100% of its value in 2022.
+On 31 December 2022, the Syrian pound hit a new record low again on the black market, where each US$1 cost LS 7,150, twice as much as a year before.
+In 2023, the exchange rate continued deterioration, reaching LS 15,000 per US$1.